Explore Briefly, Then Decide: Mitigating LLM Overthinking via Cumulative Entropy Regulation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities in complex problem-solving, particularly when using the Chain-of-Thought (CoT) mechanism.
+\IEEEPARstart{L}{arge} Language Models (LLMs) have demonstrated remarkable capabilities in complex problem-solving, particularly when using the Chain-of-Thought (CoT) mechanism.
 This method breaks down difficult problems into a series of intermediate steps, known as the “thinking” process, enhancing the model's reasoning ability.
-Further, methods like GSPO, DAPO, and Multi-layer GRPO~\citep{zhengGroupSequencePolicy2025,yuDAPOOpenSourceLLM2025,dingMultiLayerGRPOEnhancing2025} have been developed specifically to help models tackle increasingly difficult problems with Long CoT, while may raise another significant challenge---overthinking.
-Overthinking means generate unnecessarily long and redundant reasoning steps, even for simple problems~\citep{cuesta-overthinkingEvidence2025}, as an example shown in Figure~\ref{fig0:case_illustration}.
-This not only increases computational costs but can also degrade reasoning accuracy, as models may disregard a correct solution they've already found in favor of further, often incorrect, exploration.
-This issue makes it difficult for LLMs conduct efficient inference, or adapt the depth of their reasoning to the complexity of the task, therefore has attracted considerable research attention~\citep{suiStopOverthinkingSurvey2025, shi2025multimodal, yue2025dontoverthinkitsurvey,xuCoD2025,nayabCCoT2025,huangCGRS2025,jinReCUTBalancingReasoning2025,hongReconsideringOverthinkingPenalizing2025}.
+Further, methods like GSPO, DAPO, and Multi-layer GRPO~\cite{zhengGroupSequencePolicy2025,yuDAPOOpenSourceLLM2025,dingMultiLayerGRPOEnhancing2025} have been developed specifically to help models tackle increasingly difficult problems with Long CoT, while may raise another significant challenge termed as \textbf{overthinking}.